MoneyLego/cosmos.network/content/articles/what-are-the-risks-associated-with-staking.md

 ---
 index: 13
 title: What are the risks associated with Staking?
-description: Staking ATOMs is not risk-free.
+description: Staking ATOM is not risk-free.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM